FindMySchool LogoFindMySchool

 Mrs Suzanne Lewis-Dale assumed headship in May 2025, arriving from St Joseph's Catholic Academy.
 Her predecessor, Kevin Shepherd, stewarded the school's recovery after the 2016 and 2019 "Requires Improvement" ratings.
 The current leadership structures pastoral support through form tutors, Heads of Progress, and Student Support Managers, ensuring no young person is invisible.
 Sixth form students report feeling valued as individuals within their cohort.
 The comprehensive intake — 46% boys, 54% girls, with 15% students from ethnic minorities — broadly reflects the regional population.
 Around 31% qualify for free school meals, slightly above the local average.

-In 2024, attainment 8 averaged 44.7, slightly above the England average of 45.9 (FindMySchool data), placing the school comfortably at the England mean.
+In the latest GCSE dataset, attainment 8 averaged 41.3.
 Progress 8 measured -0.17, indicating that pupils make slightly below-average progress between Key Stage 2 and GCSE compared to similar-ability peers nationally.
-Only 5% of pupils achieved Grade 5 or above across the full English Baccalaureate suite, well below the England average entry rate.
-The school's ranks 2645th in England for GCSE outcomes (FindMySchool ranking), positioning it solidly in the middle 35% of schools nationally.
+4.3% of pupils achieved Grade 5 or above across the full English Baccalaureate suite.
+The school ranks 2,733rd in England for GCSE academic outcomes (FindMySchool ranking), positioning it in the lower-middle part of the national table.

-For context: approximately 35% of GCSE entries achieved Grade 5 or above in English and Mathematics (the standard measure), whereas 54% do so nationally.
-The English Baccalaureate pass rate of 8% compares to a 40% national entry rate, suggesting the school encourages narrower subject choices aligned to student need rather than broad academic rigour alone.
+For context: 31% of pupils achieved Grade 5 or above in English and Mathematics (the standard measure).
+The English Baccalaureate grade 4+ rate is 7%, with 10.7% of pupils entered for the EBacc suite, suggesting the school encourages narrower subject choices aligned to student need rather than broad academic rigour alone.

-The sixth form shows stronger relative position.
-At A-level in 2024, 4% achieved A* grades and 11% achieved A grades, placing 37% of all entries at A*-B level.
-The England average sits at 47% achieving A*-B, meaning St Benet Biscop sits below England average for top-grade attainment but above schools in the bottom percentile.
-The school ranks 1931st in England for A-level outcomes (FindMySchool data), placing it in the bottom 40% nationally on this measure.
+The sixth form shows a similar broad-attainment profile.
+In the latest A-level dataset, 0% achieved A* grades and 10% achieved A grades, placing 40% of all entries at A*-B level.
+The school ranks 1,859th in England for A-level academic outcomes (FindMySchool data), placing it in the lower part of the national table on this measure.
 Leavers' destination data for 2023-24 shows 43% progressed to university, 21% to apprenticeships, 21% to employment, and 5% to further education.

 England ranks and key metrics (where available)